 - FAVORITE TOPPINGS: sour cream, scallions, diced avocado, cheddar cheese, tortilla chips, oyster crackers

-How do you make Over the Top Chili on your Traeger?
+How do you make OTT Chili on your Traeger?

 This is a pretty quick and easy chili to put together – then – once it’s on the smoker – you let her rip for a couple of hours to absorb that smoky wonderfulness!
 The layers of flavor a smoker adds are unbeatable and really make the final product heavenly!